jsthomas/jsthomas.github.io/content/ocaml-shell.md

 Here is a rough outline for how I built my shell.

-First, I defined a main function and worked on getting a line of text from `stdin` and echoing it back to the user.
-Shortly after that, I added the ability to represent either interactive or batch input with a `Stream`:
+First, I defined a main function that would fetch a line of text from `stdin` and echo it back to the user.
+Then I added the ability to represent either interactive or batch input with a `Stream`:

 ```ocaml
 let prompt_stream =